port-labs/port-docs/docs/platform-overview/self-service-actions/setting-self-service-actions-in-port.md

 }
 ```

-### Action run payload
+### Self-Service Action run payload

-The `payload` object contains the data needed to act upon the action, it includes the following keys:
+The `payload` object contains the data of the Self-Service Action invocation, it includes the following keys:

 - `entity` - The Entity the run is executed on (in the case of `DAY-2` or `DELETE`, for `CREATE` it will be null).
 - `action` - Definition of the action that was triggered, includes all of the action configuration, including expected `userInputs`, `description`, etc.